 The Java EE 7 Tutorial

 RESTful web services are loosely coupled, lightweight web services that are particularly well suited for creating APIs for clients spread out across the internet.
-Representational State Transfer (REST) is an architectural style of client-server appliction centered around the transfer of representations of resources through requests and responses.
+Representational State Transfer (REST) is an architectural style of client-server application centered around the transfer of representations of resources through requests and responses.
 In the REST architectural style, data and functionality are considered resources and are accessed using Uniform Resource Identifiers (URIs), typically links on the Web.
-The resources are represented by documents, and are acted upon by using a set of simple, well-defined operations.
+The resources are represented by documents and are acted upon by using a set of simple, well-defined operations.

 For example, a REST resource might be the current weather conditions for a city.
-The representation of that resource might be an XML document, or an image file, or an HTML page.
+The representation of that resource might be an XML document, an image file, or an HTML page.
 A client might retrieve a particular representation, modify the resource by updating its data, or delete the resource entirely.

 The REST architectural style is designed to use a stateless communication protocol, typically HTTP.
 In the REST architecture style, clients and servers exchange representations of resources by using a standardized interface and protocol.